Entra device join types — Entra ID Joined, Registered, Hybrid Join (comparison)

 - Hybrid estates often use co-management (ConfigMgr + Intune).
 Plan which tooling is authoritative for policies and updates to avoid conflicting actions.

-- Avoid accidental dual-enrollment flows for BYOD vs corporate devices; use enrollment restrictions and clear user guidance.
+- Avoid accidental dual-enrollment flows for BYOD vs. corporate devices; use enrollment restrictions and clear user guidance.

 - Network and sync dependencies